Emeraldugbeyide93/Sentiment-Analysis-of-Mobile-Banking-Applications/README.md

 *Sentiment Analysis(This Stage involved different analysis of the dataset, wordcloud visualizations, k-fold cross validation etc)

+I tried to simplify the codes as best as I could by adding description in order to aid better understanding.

 ## Classifiers
 The Classification models used in this project are(in no particular order);